Sand Cat Facts

 The sand cat is more active at night3.
 No surprise there; the desert can get very hot in the daytime, but the nighttime is cooler, so it does most of its hunting and traveling at night.

 What do they do all day?
 Sand cats spend most of their daylight time resting in a shallow burrow or under the shade of a shrub.
-Sand cats can dig their burrows but sometimes take over small animals' burrows and enlarge them to fit them.
+They can dig their burrows but sometimes take over small animals' burrows and enlarge them to fit them.

 Sand cats don't get possessive over their dens; they enter empty dens and leave freely.
-Multiple sand cats will use a den but not at the same time.
-Their solitary nature does not allow adult sand cats to cohabit.
+Multiple cats will use a den, but not at the same time.
+Their solitary nature does not allow adults to cohabit.

 Rats, mice, and venomous snakes are food for sand cats.
 The sand dune cat preys upon small rodents and snakes, keeping their population in check.
 If there were no sand cats, dangerous snakes, rodents, and other pests, they would overrun the desert landscape.